-The laws enumerated above state that pregnant employees should be treated justly and provided due consideration due to their pregnant state.
-If you are not given reasonable accommodations and feel that California maternity leave laws are not being followed in your workplace, then your employer could be facing several pregnancy discrimination cases.
-You have the right, under the above laws, to file for damages against your employer.
+The above laws state that pregnant employees should be treated justly and provided due consideration for their pregnant state.
+If you are not given reasonable accommodations and feel that California maternity leave laws are not being followed, your employer could be facing several pregnancy discrimination cases.
+You then have the right, under the above laws, to file a claim against your employer.

 What Not to Do When Filing Pregnancy Discrimination Claims

-Seek Help From a Top Pregnancy Discrimination Attorney
+Seek Help from a Top Los Angeles Pregnancy Discrimination Attorney

 If you want to obtain the maximum amount of compensation for your claims, you should seek help from a trusted law firm that specializes in labor law.
-Mesriani Law Group has some of the best employment lawyers in California, with proven track records in winning labor law violation cases.
-Our team prides itself on not just our experience and tenacity, but also in our dedication to establishing great attorney-client relationships.
+Mesriani Law Group has some of the best employment and pregnancy discrimination lawyers Los Angeles has to offer, having notable and proven track records in winning labor law violation cases.
+Our team prides itself on not just our experience and tenacity, but also in our dedication to establishing a great attorney-client relationship.

-We can help you fight for your rights and get you the proper compensation you deserve.
+We can help you fight for your rights.
 Don’t be afraid of the legal costs, as we have a No Win, No Fee guarantee to ensure that we provide top-notch legal service to everyone who needs it.
-Consult with pregnancy, age, disability, gender, religious and racial discrimination lawyers today.